uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 - Q: Should we handle the scenario of multiple hierarchical hubs?
   * Q1: Is this setup allowed and, if so, how is it handled by the existing APIs and features?
     - A1: it is not forbidden, but the XMLRPC API forwarder will not work with such a setup.
-  * Q1: How do we handle and translate the server ids?
+  * Q2: How do we handle and translate the server ids?
-     - We can internally remap all the ids in the hub database to make sure they are unique
+     - A2a: We can internally remap all the ids in the hub database to make sure they are unique
-     - We need to keep track of the 'server path' to make sure the end-user is able to identify the client within the hierarchical network.
+     - A2b: We need to keep track of the 'server path' to make sure the end-user is able to identify the client within the hierarchical network.
+     All is a bit messy.

 - Q: Is implementation in Java with Hibernate possible and fast enough for
   * Q1: filling the report table in a single Server?
+    - A1: should work, we are just talking about query 1 DB and insert the Data into DB2
   * Q2: to collect the data from multiple single Servers and insert them into the Hub DB?
+    - A2: this is more tricky.
+We will try and maybe look for ideas in the ISSv2 code.

 - Q: should we use the same tooling for the DB schema as we use for the main Uyuni Schema?
   - A: yes, no reason for introducing something new and be different from what we already know.